 Assignments made for the fall semester are good for the academic year (fall and spring).
 Residents can make a change in their housing assignment at mid-year.

-Residents are encouraged to form their own living group and apply as a group for a house.
-Residents can apply as singles or pairs (2 people) etc. If a group applies that matches the available space within the house and members of the group all meet or exceed the criteria, that group would be given more consideration to occupy the house than a small group.
-In cases where a group does not meet the capacity of a house but are going to be given a house, the Residence Life Office will assign others who have applied to the open space.
+Residents are encouraged to form their living group and apply as a group for a house.
+Residents can apply as singles or pairs (2 people) etc. If a group matches the available space within the house and members of the group all meet or exceed the criteria, that group would be given more consideration to occupy the house than a small group.
+In cases where a group does not meet the capacity of a house but is going to be given a house, the Residence Life Office will assign others who have applied to the open space.